 Faculty and Guest Artists

-Past guest artists have included costume designers Cecelia Gay, Jessi Rose, and Alex Waring; fight choreographer Clint Lienau; lighting designers, Yi-Tai Chung, Kristin DuBois, Erin Fleming, Mercedes McCleary, and Kendra Wiley; puppeteer, Kevin Long; set designers, Bren Coombs, Sam Gonzalez, and Michael Krauss; and lighting and sound designer/technician Smokey Westerfeld.
+Past guest artists have included costume designers Cecelia Gay, Jessi Rose, and Alex Waring; fight choreographers Clint Lienau and Adam Miller-Batteau; lighting designers, Yi-Tai Chung, Kristin DuBois, Erin Fleming, Liam Dolan-Henderson, Mercedes McCleary, and Kendra Wiley; puppeteer, Kevin Long; set designers, Hsiao-Wei Chen, Bren Coombs, Sam Gonzalez, and Michael Krauss; and lighting and sound designer/technician Smokey Westerfeld.

 Concordia University Texas Faculty